About the program

 For specific academic dates, please view the UNE Academic Calendar.

 The University of New England participates in the Graduate Centralized Application Service (GradCAS).
 All applicants are required to apply online through this service.

-Completion of Bachelor’s Degree in Biology (or other related area) from a U.S. regionally accredited institution, or international equivalent, prior to matriculation.
+Completion of Bachelor’s Degree in Biology (or another related area) from a U.S. regionally accredited institution, or international equivalent, prior to matriculation.

 - All applicants are required to submit official transcripts from all colleges and universities attended.
 Official transcripts should be sent directly to GradCAS.
-Please see GradCAS application for additional information and instructions.
+Please refer to the GradCAS application for additional information and instructions.